ALi3naTEd0/RateMe/README.md

 - **Album Exchange**: Share individual albums with friends who use RateMe
 - **Data Conversion**: Convert from older versions of RateMe to the new unified format
 - **Repair Tools**: Fix potential issues with album data
+- **Database Migration**: Seamless upgrade to new database format for better performance

 ## Supported Platforms